We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Purple Hybrid Premier 3: This model is medium soft and includes 3 inches of the gel grid layer (compared to 2 inches on the other models) on top of individually wrapped coils.
+- Purple Hybrid Premier 3: This model is medium soft and includes 3 inches of the gel grid layer (compared with 2 inches on the other models) on top of individually wrapped coils.

 - Purple Hybrid Premier 4: As the most responsive option from the brand, this mattress has 4 inches of the gel grid layer, giving it the softest feel on top of individually wrapped coils.

-The one factor with Purple is that they very rarely offer coupon codes.
-So while you can nearly always find mattress coupons for other brands, Purple maintains that this is a premium mattress that’s affordable enough.
+The one factor with Purple is that they rarely offer coupon codes.
+So, while you can nearly always find mattress coupons for other brands, Purple maintains that this is a premium mattress that’s affordable enough.
 It’s hard to argue with that.

 Here’s a breakdown of pricing for the original Purple mattress: